 Building a new residence, extending your existing dwelling or planning any type of development on sloping ground?
 Slope stability assessments measure how stable your site is, find potential landslip areas, and recommend ways to keep your site stable such as retaining walls and drainage.
-A typical Slope Stability Assessment by Tectonic includes:
+Such an assessment is mandatory as part of the development or building approval process if your site is located within Council’s Landslide Hazard or Steep Land overlay areas.
+You can search Council websites to check at the links given below or contact us to obtain more information.

 - Desk study of existing maps, aerial photos, and the soil test report.